weaveworks-guides/weave-net-legacy/spring-boot-weave-service-discovery/README.md

 vagrant up
 ~~~

 Vagrant downloads and configures the components used in this example.
 This may take a few minutes depending on the speed of your network connection.
+If you are thinking about a cup of coffee, now may be a good time to get one.

 For more information about Vagrant, refer to the [Vagrant documentation](http://vagrantup.com).

 Once the setup of the host is complete, check its status: